About

 D.V.M. cvMMP

 Dr. Marielle St-Laurent grew up in Montreal and has loved horses since she was a little girl.
 She grew up taking riding lessons and eventually started competing in dressage as a teenager.
 Ever since she was old enough, she worked in barns cleaning stalls and caring for horses.
 She decided early on that she would combine her love of horses with her interest in medicine by pursuing a career as an equine veterinarian.
 She graduated from the University of Montreal in 2010.
 She moved out west shortly after and has been with Paton & Martin ever since.
 She continued to compete in dressage up to Prix St-George with her mare Unbelievable.
 Her experience as a rider has shaped her interest in performance medicine.
 She is passionate about kinetics and evaluating how horses move.
 She also got her certification in equine medical manipulations (chiropractics).
 Other than horses, she has two border collies with whom she does agility and herding with.
-In the fall of 2021, she welcomed her first daughter who already loves horses and is sure to be riding a pony as soon as she’s big enough!
+Dr. St-Laurent has three young children who love it when their mom takes them to work with her and they can ride some horses!

 Dr. Natacha Bonomelli